 - Radio ownership grew.
 In 1931, two out of five homes owned a radio.
 By 1938, four out of five owned a radio.

-- According to FCC statistics, at the end of 2012, there were more than 15,000 licensed broadcast radio stations in the U.S.
+- According to FCC statistics, at the end of 2012, more than 15,000 licensed broadcast radio stations were operating in the U.S.

 - On October 1, 1999, the first satellite radio broadcast occurred.
 Worldspace aired the broadcast in Africa.

 To celebrate National Radio Day, listen to your favorite radio station.
 Give special recognition to the station, radio personalities and the programs that make your days better.
 Use #NationalRadioDay to post on social media.

 We were unable to find the creator and the origin of National Radio Day.
 However, it’s interesting to note that the first commercial radio station began broadcasting on this date in 1920.
 Keep reading for more history on this day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!